 In the summer, the campground makes a great home base while you go river rafting, kayaking, and canoeing.
 Visit Waterfront Park in downtown Leavenworth for hiking trails along the Wenatchee River.

 If you’re not planning on staying in an RV, you can also rent a tiny house just a short drive from all the fun and attractions in the Leavenworth area.
 The tiny houses vary in size, features, and price per night.
 Visit their website here to learn more about the different rentals available.

 Leavenworth RV Campground is in the Northwest Zone for Thousand Trails pass holders.
 Get a Camping Pass to save on your nightly fees at this campground and their many other locations across the Pacific Northwest.
-They have five zones across the US with almost 200 campgrounds and RV resorts including many great options for RV snowbirds across the south.
+They have five zones across the US with over 80 campgrounds.
 You can learn more about their Camping Pass at ThousandTrails.com.